25 Things You Did Today That Sabotaged Your Weight Loss

 You Turned Up The Thermostat

 Like to turn up the heat before heading to bed?
 Step away from that thermostat—keeping your bedroom hot like the Bahamas may be the very reason your spare tire won’t budge.
 As it turns out, colder temperatures subtly enhance the effectiveness of our stores of calorie-burning brown fat, according to a study published in the journal Diabetes.
 And to fight belly fat around the clock, check out these 20 Best-Ever Recipes for Zero Belly.

 Bad news, late-night scrollers, your social media habit may make it more difficult to sleep soundly and, subsequently, shed pounds.
 As it turns out, the blue light emitted from electronic devices like your computer, iPad or phone can impair the production of the sleep hormone, melatonin, negatively affecting sleep quality, according to Proceedings of the National Academy of Sciences findings.
 Poor sleep can affect your weight loss efforts, as noted previously.

-Can’t imagine going to sleep without posting one last selfie?
+Eat This!
+Tip: Can’t imagine going to sleep without posting one last selfie?
 Download a free program called F.lux.
 Throughout the day the software gradually changes the light emissions from electronic devices from blue to a warm red, a hue that minimizes blue light’s stimulating effects.